Pensacola International Airport: Terminal expansion

 The terminal was expanded in 2011 at a cost of $35 million.
 The expansion was designed by Gresham, Smith, and Partners and Stoa Architects.

-In 2022, it was announced that the city of Pensacola was looking into a $70 million concourse and parking expansion that would provide more space to handle the airport's rapid increase in passenger numbers and flights.
+In 2022, it was announced that the city of Pensacola was beginning a $387 million concourse and parking expansion that would provide more space to handle the airport's rapid increase in passenger numbers and flights.

 Management

 The airport is operated as a self-funding department of the government of the City of Pensacola.